Kush2210/Object-Avoidance/README.md

-This a object avoidance of UAVs using APFA algorithm Using velodyne VLP-16
+This a object avoidance of UAVs using APFA algorithm.
+Using velodyne VLP-16.

 Steps:
 #